There is a conundrum about virtual working in the business world at the moment…

 What is group development?

 There are many models for group development.
 Probably the most well-known in the business world is the Tuckman model – Forming, Storming, Norming, Performing and Adjourning.
+We like the Drexler/Sibbet Team Performance Model.
 However, regardless of the theoretical lens you use to look at a group, at the heart is a focus on the human system, in service of the results they need to achieve.
-In organisations these days groups of people are often thrown together and expected to collaborate, as if the magic of the whole becoming greater than the sum of the parts will happen automatically.
-The downside I see of the virtual space is that it seems to focus attention on the work flow, without considering the human flow, and this means that many groups are not getting the results they could when working remotely.
+In organisations these days groups of people are often thrown together and expected to collaborate as if the magic of the whole becoming greater than the sum of the parts will happen automatically.
+The downside I see of the virtual space is that it seems to focus attention on the workflow, without considering the human flow, and this means that many groups are not getting the results they could when working remotely.

 Supporting group development – start with small things?